 Oceania neither encourages nor discourages children onboard.
 However, no children's programs are in place, and there is little else to keep boredom at bay, apart from customary table tennis, shuffleboard and Monopoly in the game room.

 What all ships also share is an all open-seating dining policy and a variety of restaurants and lounges onboard.
-There are four restaurants each aboard Regatta, Insignia and Nautica.
-In addition to the traditional main dining room scenario (albeit with no set tables or seating times), there are three specialty restaurants (The Polo Grill for steaks, Toscana for Italian and Tapas on the Terrace, the buffet-by-day that converts to alternative restaurant at night), which do not levy additional charges.
+There are five restaurants each aboard Regatta, Insignia and Nautica.
+In addition to the traditional main dining room (albeit with no set tables or seating times), the ships have Waves Grill as well as three additional restaurants (The Polo Grill for steaks, Toscana for Italian and The Terrace Cafe, the buffet that has upscale choices like lobster, steak and lamb chops), which do not levy additional charges.
+Although Sirena is the same size as the other R ships, it has five restaurants beyond the main dining room: Waves, Terrace Cafe, Jacques Bistro (lunch only), Red Ginger and Tuscan Steak.
 Riviera and Marina have additional options, from the Asian Red Ginger and French Jacques Pepin to the La Reserve wine-tasting menu.

 All spas are operated by Canyon Ranch, the noted American destination spa company, and offer premium services.
 The thalassotherapy whirlpool on the three smaller ships is complimentary with the purchase of a spa treatment.
-(The same applies to similar pools on the forward deck on Marina and Riviera's facilities.)
+(The same applies to similar pools on the forward deck on Marina and Riviera's facilities; on Sirena, the pool is part of the suite class perks.)
 The fitness center offers Pilates and yoga, along with the usual aerobics classes.

 Casinos are small, but there are plenty of slot machines.
 Elaborate afternoon tea is served daily.

-Passengers tend to be older (50 and older) and well traveled, hailing mostly from the U.S. and Canada.
+Passengers tend to be older (50+) and well traveled, hailing mostly from the U.S. and Canada.
 The line also markets to English-speaking travelers from the U.K., Ireland, South Africa, Australia and New Zealand.